themaninblue/sketch/README.md

 This repository contains various Sketch plugins.

-Used, created and maintained by dreipol/
+Created, maintained and used by dreipol.